jcgraybill/jcgraybill.github.io/_posts/2023-01-08-collection-display.md

 {% include pic.html n=8615 alt="Old computers" %}

 After a lot of shopping, researching, and brainstorming, I landed on [these steel shelf brackets](https://www.ekenamillwork.com/steel-hanging-shelf-bracket).
 The 8" deep ones with white primer would be almost invisible against the wall of my office, would hold the computers at a nice angle for display, and could easily support the weight.
-When mounted on drywall, each pair of bracket can support 100 lbs of weight... and these computers max out at 10 lbs.
+When mounted on drywall, each pair of brackets can support 100 lbs of weight... and these computers max out at 10 lbs.
 In person, they look totally nice.

 {% include pic.html n=8624 alt="Steel brackets in box" %}
 {% include pic.html n=8627 alt="Steel brackets" %}